“I will prevent disease whenever I can, for prevention is preferable to cure” — Hippocratic Oath.

 In the kitchen

-- Most hand and wrist injuries can be prevented by adhering to simple, commonsense guidelines.
+- Most hand injuries can be prevented by adhering to simple, commonsense guidelines.

 - When using a knife, never cut towards yourself.
 Protect your other hand by cutting away from your fingers to keep them out of harm’s way.